Uric Acid, Pain & Diclofenac

 Visceral Gout

-There have been widespread problems in the Indian subcontinent where huge numbers of vultures died from a disease labeled visceral gout.
+There have been widespread diclofenac problems in the Indian subcontinent.
+Because huge numbers of vultures died from a disease labeled visceral gout.
 The vultures contracted this disease as a result of feeding from the corpses of cattle treated with diclofenac.
-Meteyer et al [1] report:
+Meteyer et al. [1] report:

 Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), has caused sustained population declines in Gyps vultures of Pakistan, India, and Nepal.

-Visceral gout describes a form of gout that affects the organs (viscera) of the body [1]:
+Visceral gout describes a form of gout that affects the organs (viscera) of the mid-body [1]:

 In addition to the kidney, uric acid crystals were seen most commonly in liver, spleen, lung, and heart, but were also noted in skin, adrenal gland, and parathyroid gland.